Tracking Report on Specific Indicators for 2020/2021

 Lifelong learning measures

-- The University of Bucharest aims both to provide resources to the wider community and to develop programmes and actions for a variety of students, including non-traditional students and potential students.
-In concrete terms, it provides free access to educational resources for those not studying at the university including courses, access to educational resources and lectures, as exemplified by the following examples.
+The University of Bucharest aims to provide resources to the wider community and develop programmes and actions for various students, including non-traditional students and potential students.
+In concrete terms, it provides free access to educational resources for those not studying at the university, including courses, access to educational resources and lectures, as exemplified by the following examples.

 Access to courses:

-- Free training courses offered by the teachers and students of the University of Bucharest, together with high school teachers, for high school students preparing for the baccalaureate exam and candidates for the entrance exam for bachelor studies, the faculties of the University of Bucharest.
+- The teachers and students from the University of Bucharest continued to offer Free training courses together with pre-university teachers for high school students preparing for the baccalaureate exam and candidates for the entrance exam for bachelor studies at the faculties of the University of Bucharest.

 Access to educational resources: